Trovemaster/TROVE/docs/source/molecules.rst

 Potential energy function: Refinement of published potential [09YuBaYa]_.

-Dipole moment surface expansion: For BYTe line list, an \textit{ab initio} DMS was computed at the CCSD(T)/aug-cc-pVQZ level of theory [09YuBaYa]_.
+Dipole moment surface expansion: For BYTe line list, an *ab initio* DMS was computed at the CCSD(T)/aug-cc-pVQZ level of theory [09YuBaYa]_.

 Results:  Hot line list called BYTe.
 BYTe is applicable for temperatures up to 1500 K. It Comprises of 1138 323 351 transitions in the frequency range from 0 to 12 000 wavenumbers, constructed from 1373 897 energy levels below 18 000 wavenumbers having J values :math:`\le` 36.

-Notes: Apart from BYTe, ammonia was used to develop TROVE itself, specifically for the J=0 contraction and refinement methods.
+..
+Note:: Apart from BYTe, ammonia was used to develop TROVE itself, specifically for the J=0 contraction and refinement methods.
 The BYTe line list remains important for astronomical applications but will also soon be joined by an even more accurate line list from the work of Coles \textit{et al.} [10CoYuTe]_.

 Reference:  [09YuBaYa]_, [11YuBaTe]_, [10CoYuTe]_.

 Methane, CH\ :sub:`4`